-Sikhism is still based on his teachings

-and those of the nine Sikh Gurus who followed him.
-Little is known about the life of Nanak, but Sikh tradition has a much-loved set of stories or janam sakhis which talk about important moments from his life, and include many of his important teachings.
-Nanak was born about 40 miles from Lahore (now in Pakistan) in 1469.
-Sikhs teach that his birth and early years had many events that showed that God had marked him out for something special and was keeping an eye on him.
-The most famous teachings of Guru Nanak are that there is only one God, and that all human beings can have direct access to God with no need of rituals or priests.
-His most famous teaching is that all men and women are treated equally and that people should judged by their actions and not their gender, skin colour or wealth.
-Guru Nanak died on 22nd September 1539.
-Even members of other religions (Hindus and Muslims) mourned his death.
+Sikhism is still based on his teachings ose of the nine Sikh Gurus who followed him. s known about the life of Nanak, but Sikh tradition has n-loved set of stories or janam sakhis which talk important moments from his life, and include many of portant teachings.
+Nanak was born about 40 miles ahore (now in Pakistan) in 1469.
+Sikhs teach that his nd early years had many events that showed od had marked him out for something special and was g an eye on him.
+The most famous teachings of Guru are that there is only one God, and that all human can have direct access to God with no need of ritupriests.
+His most famous teaching is that all men and n are treated equally and that people should judged ir actions and not their gender, skin colour or wealth.
+Nanak died on 22nd September 1539.
+Even members er religions (Hindus and Muslims) ed his death. /10

-- 1. What did Siddhartha see after he leaves the palace for the first time? - 2.
-What did he decide to search for while living with Holy men? - 3.
+- 2. What did he decide to search for while living with Holy men? - 3.
 How long did his search take? - 4.
 What was sitting under when he became enlightened? - 5.
 What was he known as from that point on? - 6.
 Where did he live and teach? - 7.
 How many noble truths are there for Buddhists? - 8.
 What do Buddhists believe is the way to avoid suffering? - 9.
 What do Buddhists monks often wear? - 10.
 What do Buddhists do when entering a temple?